DivineOmega/laravel-geolocation-request/README.md

 ## Usage

-To use geolocation enabled request within your Laravel controller methods, you can replace the `use Illuminate\Http\Request` line at the top of your controllers, as shown in the usage example below.
+To use geolocation enabled requests within your Laravel controller methods, you can replace the `use Illuminate\Http\Request` line at the top of your controllers, as shown in the usage example below.